'Salute IAF pilots': Rahul Gandhi amid reports of IAF strike on terror camps

 'Salute IAF pilots': Opposition unites to back air strike

-New Delhi, Feb 26: Congress President Rahul Gandhi on Tuesday "saluted" the pilots of Indian Air Force (IAF) amid reports claimed that India launched air strikes on terror camps and launch pads across the Line of Control.
+New Delhi, Feb 26: Opposition leaders on Tuesday "saluted" the pilots of Indian Air Force (IAF) amid reports claimed that India launched air strikes on terror camps and launch pads across the Line of Control.

 "I salute the pilots of the IAF," Rahul Gandhi tweeted.